-All data are reported for the period 1st January to 31st December.
+All data are reported for the period 1 January 2022 - 31 December 2022.
 All financial figures refer to United States Dollars (\$) unless stated otherwise.
 All other currencies have been converted to \$ using an average exchange rate for the year, as used in preparing our Form 20-F .

-The Basis of Reporting covers ArcelorMittal and its consolidated entities, unless indicated differently in the outcome and KPI boundary description.
+The Basis of Reporting covers ArcelorMittal and its consolidated entities, unless indicated differently in the outcome and Key Performance Indicator (KPI) boundary description.
 While the outcome boundary is applicable to the whole section of the outcome, the boundary of indicators may be more specific based on relevance (Figure 1), which will be highlighted in the boundary column.
 Any acquisitions or divestments are included within the scope of reporting from/until the date of the transaction.